Maude Garrett

-Maude Garrett is an Australian born radio and television personality living and working in Los Angeles.
-She is currently the Entertainment Correspondent for The Project (Australian TV program). doing studio crosses live from Los Angeles.
+Maude Garrett is an Australian radio and television personality living and working in Los Angeles.
+She is currently the Entertainment Correspondent for The Project. doing studio crosses live from Los Angeles.
 She is known for her on air work with brands including BBC America, Quibi, Facebook, Nerdist News, Red Bull, Nickelodeon, SourceFed, 2Day FM, The Project, NBCUniversal, Southern Star, Syfy, Rotten Tomatoes, One Network, Discovery Channel, Digital Trends, New Rockstars, and AMC Theatres.

 Early life

 Garrett was born in Darwin, Northern Territory and grew up in Brisbane.
 Garrett is the niece of Peter Garrett, politician and vocalist with the rock band Midnight Oil.

 Career

 She was a co-host on Nickelodeon Australia, where she presented the popular kids' afternoon show Sarvo, and hosted reality show Camp Orange four times.
 In October 2009 Garrett hosted the Southern Star television program The Pursuit, a "branded entertainment" game show on the Nine Network.

 Garrett joined 2Day FM, presenting the latest celebrity gossip on The Dirt.
 Since February 2011, she co-hosted with Matt Acton, the national nightly show The Hot30 Countdown with Matty and Maude.
 From May to June 2011, and since October 2011, Garrett has co-hosted a gaming television series on One called Save Point, discussing video game releases and gaming news.
 On 31 January 2012, Garrett announced on the radio show that she is leaving the Hot30 Countdown on 10 February 2012.

 In 2012 Maude founded publishing platform Geek Bomb showcasing trends in geek culture.
 Celebrities interviewed on the platform include Keanu Reeves, Taraji P. Henson, Leonardo DiCaprio, Charlize Theron, Will Ferrell, Jennifer Garner and Jim Carrey.
 On 1 December 2022 Geek Bomb announced their rebrand to Maude's Book Club.

 In January 2013, she relocated to Los Angeles to host The Hot Hits Live from LA alongside KIIS radio host Dave Styles.
 Garrett hosted YouTube news channel SourceFed and its spinoff SourceFed Nerd from May 2015 to August 2016.

 On 18 August 2016, Garrett announced her departure from the YouTube channel SourceFed Nerd, a spinoff channel of SourceFed.
 She had been a host on the channel for around 15 months.

 In January 2019, Garrett replaced Alex Albrecht as a host on the Half Hour Happy Hour podcast.
 In 2020 she hosted Rotten Tomatoes show, Watch List on Quibi.

 In January 2023, she rebranded her company to focus on her show, Maude's Book Club.